Colorado Commercial Trucking Insurance Requirements

 • Property Damage Liability takes care of the costs for damaging someone else’s stuff, like fixing or replacing their vehicles, buildings, or even pets.

-In commercial trucking insurance, Bodily Injury and Property Damage are typically in a “CSL” or Combined Single Limits format.
+Bodily Injury and Property Damage are typically in a “CSL” or Combined Single Limits format for Commercial Insurance Policies.

 • Uninsured or Underinsured (UM/UIM) Bodily Injury Protection acts as a safety net for you and your passengers if the driver who hits you doesn’t have enough insurance.
 It covers your injuries and your passenger’s injuries, including any out-of-pocket expenses you might have.